guojunma/guojunma.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Statistian | Data scientist

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-latest_posts: true # includes a list of the newest posts
+latest_posts: false # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Welcome to my website! :smile: Here you can explore a variety of my ongoing projects and repositories.

+Let me provide you with a more detailed introduction to who I am and what I bring to the table.
+My academic journey commenced with a dual degree in Mathematics and Economics from the University of Alberta, which equipped me with a solid foundation in problem-solving and a comprehensive understanding of the business realm.
+Additionally, I hold a master's degree in Statistics from the University of Victoria, where I collaborated with Dr. Xuekui Zhang on research in biostatistics.
+My expertise lies in utilizing statistical techniques, particularly machine learning, to analyze complex biological data and extract valuable scientific insights.

+I am deeply passionate about the data-driven approach to addressing questions across various disciplines such as biology and business, as evidenced by the sample works posted here.
+I firmly believe in the transformative power of data science in our increasingly complex world, where effective analytical processes can lead us to new discoveries and actionable insights.
+I am convinced that our government, corporations, and research institutions can enhance their efficiency and profitability by leveraging these insights.
+I am looking forward for the opportunity to solve real-world problems and contribute to innovative projects in an innovative organization.